abbas-taher/the-7-ways-wordcount-apache-spark-snippets/README.md

     All the king's horses and all the king's men Couldn't put Humpty together again.

-In all examples I am reading the file, separating the words in each line, then filtering out all other words except for the two words Humpty & Dumpty, then performing the count.
-All of examples print the result at the end on the console rather than saving it into a file on hdfs.
-The result of the 7 examples is Dumpty occuring 2 times and Humpty 3 times:
+All examples start by reading the file, separating the words in each line, filtering out all other words except for the two words Humpty & Dumpty, then last performing the count.
+In each snippet the result is printed at the end on the console rather than saving it into a file on hdfs.
+The result of the 7 examples is always Dumpty occuring 2 times and Humpty 3 times:

     [Dumpty,2]
     [Humpty,3]

-Each of the snippets illustrates specific Spark construct(s).
-They also highlight different API functionaliy related to either RDDs, Dataframes, Datasets or Spark SQL.
+Each of the snippets illustrates a specific Spark construct or API functionaliy related to either RDDs, Dataframes, Datasets or Spark SQL.

-So lets start
+So lets start ...

 ## Example 1: Classic Word Count using filter & reduceByKey on RDD
      val dfsFilename = "/input/humpty.txt"